CityScope/CS_cityscopeJS/docs/dev.md

-## CityScopeJS Frontend

-This repo contains the web frontend interface for CityScope platform.

-### Development
+# Development

+CityScopeJS is being constantly developed through its frontend, backend and modules.
+This repo is subject to breaking changes.

 In the project directory, you can run: `npm start` Runs the app in the development mode.<br /> Open [http://localhost:3000](http://localhost:3000) to view it in the browser.